danielchen115/rideshare/README.md

 docker-compose run web rake db:create
 ```

-Visit visit http://localhost:3000 on a web browser.
+Visit http://localhost:3000 on a web browser.
 You should see the Rails default landing page.

 To end connection, run
 ```